thadhaines/MT-Tech-SETO/PST/pstV2P3/Info/Examples/pwrmod-Pinjection/readme.md

-Example1.m uses pmod to inject real power into bus 3 and bus 2. compares non-linear and linear solutions
+Example1.m uses pmod to inject real power into bus 3 and bus 2.

+Compares non-linear and linear solutions

+Example1Octage.m does the same thing but is octave specific code